autonomousvision/sdfstudio/README.md

 ## 1. Installation: Setup the environment

-SDFStudio is built on top of [nerfstudio](https://github.com/nerfstudio-project/nerfstudio).
-If you have already installed the nerfstudio environment, you can skip the following steps.

 ### Prerequisites

 CUDA must be installed on the system.
 This library has been tested with version 11.3.
 You can find more information about installing CUDA [here](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).